mahmed90851/AccountingLedger/README.md

 The Accounting Ledger is an application that allows users to manage their financial transactions.
 With this application, users can add deposits, make payments, and generate various financial reports.
+It features an easy-to-use user interface where the user can navigate through separate menus.

 ## Features